 If you can step back and see that you are all like zombies, you might actually get ahead.

 2. Don’t Let Social Media Win

-This problem relies mainly from the people you are around.
+This problem relies mainly on the people you are around.

 The “friends” you follow and the friends that follow you.

-They post a pic of the some fancy restaurant and you feel the need to do the same.
+They post a pic of some fancy restaurant, and you feel the need to do the same.

 Mind you, this is a subconscious thing that you aren’t even aware of.

 So what do you do?